-8:33H-1.5 Projection of need for long-term care placements
+8:33H-1.4 Projection of need for long-term care placements

 - (a) New long-term care placements shall only be approved in counties with a net need for placements, in accordance with the formula contained in (d) below. - 1.
-By June 30, 1993, the Department of Health, in collaboration with the Department of Human Services, shall devise a formula in accordance with the requirements of the Administrative Procedure Act and N.J.A.C.
-1:30, to allow for the development of new long-term care options identified in N.J.A.C.
-8:33H-1.4(b)1 through 5 in counties where the formula contained in (d) below projects an excess of long-term care placements. - (b) The projected need for long-term care placements shall be computed for each county, targeted five years into the future.
-The Department of Health shall release updated projections by April 1 of each year, or as soon thereafter as the necessary data are available. - (c) The source of population data to be used in projecting the need for long-term care placements shall be the most recent official population projections which are published by the New Jersey State Department of Labor. - 1.
+The Department, in collaboration with the Department of Human Services, shall devise a formula to allow for the development of new long-term care options identified in 8:33H-1.3(b)1 through 5. in counties where the formula contained in (d) below projects an excess of long-term care placements. - (b) The projected need for long-term care placements shall be computed for each county, targeted five years into the future.
+The Department shall release updated projections by April 1 of each year, or as soon thereafter as the necessary data are available. - (c) The source of population data to be used in projecting the need for long-term care placements shall be the most recent official population projections which are published by the New Jersey State Department of Labor. - 1.
 For target years between those years for which the New Jersey State Department of Labor has issued official projections, the population numbers to be used in the need formula shall be derived using linear interpolations as follows for each age group, where "Year X" precedes "Year Y" and where "n" is the number of years that must be added to "Year X" in order to arrive at the "Target Year":